Raphaël P. Barazzutti

 as a development engineer.
 There I worked on the feeds of financial instruments coming from various stock exchanges, on mathematical tools for the quantitative finance as well as on the infrastructure.

-Fall 2010, I joined the Complex Systems group led by
+From 2010 to 2015, I worked in the Complex Systems group led by

 Prof. Dr. Pascal Felber